BluFedora/blufedora.github.io/markdown/style_guide_2018.md

 ### Switch Statements

 - Switch cases should be indented.
-  - I prefer to also put indented braces since I find it easier to read that way.
+  - Prefer to also put indented braces since I find it easier to read that way.

   - EX:
   ```cpp